 Oral, head and neck cancers claim approximately 14,000 lives each year.
 However, there is hope; if diagnosed early, these cancers can be more effectively treated with fewer side effects and a greatly improved chance of survival.

-The Head and Neck Surgery division of Greenville Ear, Nose and Throat Associates will sponsor a free screening in observance of the annual Oral, Head and Neck Cancer Awareness Week on Friday, April 14.
-Registration is required.
-To register, call (864) 455-5300.
-The screening is painless and only takes about 10 minutes.
+The Head and Neck Surgery division of Greenville Ear, Nose and Throat Associates often sponsors free screenings in observance of the annual Oral, Head and Neck Cancer Awareness Week in April.
+These screenings are painless and only take about 10 minutes.

 Tobacco and alcohol users traditionally have been considered the populations at greatest risk for these cancers.
 However, oropharyngeal cancer cases are on the rise in younger adults who do not smoke, and recent research indicates this development is partly because of the increase of the human papillomavirus (HPV) virus, a cancer-causing infection that can be transmitted by oral sex.
 HPV-related oral cancers are more difficult to detect because these cancers usually occur on the back of the tongue or on the tonsils, providing even more reason to get screened regularly.

 The signs and symptoms of oral cancer often go unnoticed.
 However, there are a few visible signs that require immediate attention, including the following:

 • A sore in your mouth that doesn’t heal or that increases in size

 • Persistent pain in your mouth

 • Lumps or white or red patches inside your mouth